 Marvel at the ancient Nabataean stonework of Petra's Treasury

-Today you'll explore Petra, Jordan's beloved archeological treasure.
+Today, you'll explore Petra, Jordan's beloved archaeological treasure.
 Known as the "Rose City" for the area's distinctive red sandstone, it's easy to see why Petra was named one of the Seven Wonders of the Modern World.
-Its intricate architectural design is hundreds of years old, and remarkably well maintained.
+Its intricate architectural design is hundreds of years old and remarkably well-maintained.
+Enter through the Siq, a dramatically narrow gorge flanked by towering cliffs, and spend the day wandering through Petra's seemingly endless temples, tombs, and colonnaded streets for two hours with a guide, then on your own for the rest of the day.

-Day 7: Transfer to the Wadi Rum & Desert Camping
+Day 7: Free Morning in Petra, Transfer to Wadi Rum

-At midday, your driver will take you south into the wilderness of the Wadi Rum, an expanse of desert dubbed the "Valley of the Moon" by Lawrence of Arabia.
+When you're ready, return down the same trail and grab a drink at one of the on-site cafés to refuel.
+At midday, your driver will take you two hours south into the wilderness of the Wadi Rum, an expanse of desert dubbed the "Valley of the Moon" by Lawrence of Arabia.
 Along the two-hour drive, you'll pass through red valleys, rock canyons, and dunes to reach a Bedouin-style camp, where you'll enjoy a traditional meal and spend the night sleeping under the stars.

 Day 8: Wadi Rum Jeep Excursion, Transfer to Aqaba & the Red Sea

-Rise early today to catch an unforgettable desert sunrise.
+Rise early today to catch a memorable desert sunrise.
 After breakfast, you'll set out in a sturdy Jeep for an off-road excursion that takes you deeper into the UNESCO-protected Wadi Rum.
-Travel through valleys, rock canyons, dunes, and deserts, stopping to check out rock inscriptions and petroglyphs as well as majestic views.
-Spend a little time at each stop to hike and scramble and explore at your own pace.
+Travel through valleys, rock canyons, dunes, and deserts, stopping to check out rock inscriptions and petroglyphs.
+Spend a little time at each stop to hike and explore at your own pace.
 Along the way, you'll visit desert oases, see 2,000-year-old Kufic rock art, and learn about the history of the area and the local Bedouin culture.

 The next two days are free for you to relax and unwind on the shores of the Red Sea.
-Spend some more time exploring the port, or embark on one of the many watersport excursions on offer.
-Hop aboard a glass-bottom boat to enjoy views of abundant marine life, try your hand at parasailing or diving, or go for a leisurely snorkel through the clear waters.
+Spend some more time exploring the port, or embark on one of the many watersport excursions on offer, such as windsurfing or jet skiing.
+Hop aboard a glass-bottom boat to enjoy views of abundant marine life, try your hand at parasailing, or go for a leisurely snorkel through the clear waters.
+If you just want to relax and lay on the sand, head to one of the many beaches in the area, like City Beach, South Beach, or Al-Ghandour Beach.

 Looking for more inspiration for your trip to Jordan?
-Check out these other Jordan itineraries, with outdoor adventures, cultural trips, and best-of tours to hit the highlights.
+Check out these other Jordan itineraries, explore different ways to spend 12 days in Jordan, or discover the best time to visit Jordan.